 In addition to the above immunizations, it is strongly recommended that you complete the usual childhood vaccine series and consider the Meningococcal vaccine.
 Immunization experts have issued a new vaccination recommendation for meningococcal disease stating that all first-year students living in residence halls should be immunized against meningococcal disease, a rare, but potentially fatal, bacterial infection commonly referred to as meningitis.

-Immunization records can be uploaded to seattleu.medicatconnect.com.
+Immunization records can be uploaded to seattleu.medicatconnect.com beginning in May 2018.